 I was recently watching a fascinating newscast about one organization’s innovations in breast cancer treatment.
 The physician being interviewed was asked to describe the unique approach her organization is taking.
 Here was her moment to tell the world why her organization is on the cutting edge of care and why area women should place their trust in her and the organization.
 The first thing out of her mouth was, “We take a multi-disciplinary approach.”
 Good for her, but what does that mean to the average consumer?
 Is she describing a group of disciplinarians?
 Of course not, but her terminology did nothing to engage the average viewer.
 In fact, I was watching the newscast with someone who happens to have two masters’ degrees, and I asked him, “What does the term ‘multi-disciplinary’ mean to you?”
 He said, “Nothing good.
 I’m picturing a group of disciplinarians like hall monitors or teachers with rulers.”
 Case in point.

 Vocabulary is defined as the set of words within a language that are familiar to a person within that language.
 There has been lots of research on the subject of health literacy and great strides made in the content of the written word, particularly with discharge instructions.
 But the written word in the form of handouts or flyers can’t take the place of the opportunities to connect during conversations.
+With the opportunity to transcribe and translate video and audio to text, our chances to understand doctors increase drastically.

 During one of our mystery shopping studies, a patient called the imaging department to ask for clarification about prepping for her exam.
 The caller stated that she was told to be NPO and didn’t know what that meant.
 The imaging tech taking the call scoffed and impatiently replied, “It means ‘NPO.’”
 This of course was not helpful.
 In fact, the patient described feeling stupid, so she hung up and asked the pharmacist who kindly told her not to eat after 8:00 p.m. on the evening of her prep.